miguelmoreto/labcontrole/README.md

 ## English Description
 The LabControle is a simulation software for linear control systems.
-It is designed to be used as an axiliary tool for teaching classical control system theory.
+It is designed to be used as an auxiliary tool for teaching classical control system theory.

 LabControle as its own website in Brazilian Portuguese that can be acessed in http://sites.google.com/site/controlelab/